 “I didn’t like being who I was.
 I was terrified of what it meant, but I loved you, I had you, and you loved me.
 And I guess that made it all ok.”

-They killed a man in Montego Bay, they stabbed him and then burned his house.
+They killed a man in Kingston, they stabbed his mother and cut off his head.
 He was gay.
 I pray his family finds peace.
 I pray you let him join you.

 It was cold in December, for her at least.
 Stephanie must have been used to it after all the winters she had survived.
 They sat side by side on a blanket in the middle of the cane sugar stocks.
 It was the morning right after Christmas, and they had snuck out to see each other and to exchange gifts, but neither of them had touched anything but each other.